Join Anna Maria’s

 preparing the cannoli shells

-Shape the dough as a ball, place on a dish, cover with plastic wrap, and set aside for about 1 hour.
+Shape the dough in a ball, place it on a dish, cover it with plastic wrap, and set it aside for about 1 hour.

-Transfer the dough to a lightly floured work surface again, and cut into 3 pieces.
+Transfer the dough to a lightly floured work surface again and cut it into 3 pieces.

 Pass each piece through the pasta machine, starting with the widest number.
 Repeat the step until number 5 on the dial is reached and thin smooth pasta sheets are obtained.
 Keep the pasta dough and sheets covered with plastic wrap at all times while working to prevent the dough from drying out too much.